The Traveler's Guide To Nuclear Weapons

 Los Alamos County Historical Museum, Los Alamos, New Mexico

-The museum occupies the former Los Alamos Ranch School guest cottage, where
+The museum occupies the former Los Alamos Ranch School guest cottage, where General Groves stayed when he visited The Hill.

 National Atomic Museum, Albuquerque, New Mexico